sunesimonsen/7W17732/Readme.md

 There are more selectors, but these are the most important.
 You can find more information at http://api.jquery.com/category/selectors/

 This page shows the selectors in effect: http://codylindley.com/jqueryselectors/

+As you can see jQuery is a very powerful tool and is well worth learning.

 ### Backbone.js ###